 - International applicants only: TOEFL score of 550 (Paper Based), 213 (Computer Based), 80 (Internet Based)

-An electronic application must be submitted to Cal State Apply (The California State University application portal) by December 1, 2017 for admission to the Spring 2018 semester, and June 1, 2018 for admission to Fall 2018 cohort.
+An electronic application must be submitted to Cal State Apply (The California State University application portal) by November 1, 2019 for admission to the Spring 2020 semester, and June 1, 2019 for admission to Fall 2019 cohort.
 Please visit Graduate Admissions for information on completing the application process.
 Payment of the CSU Application Fee of $55 will be accepted by credit card or paypal only.
 The payment must be made in order to submit your Cal State Apply university application.
 Programs are categorized as "Campus" or "Extended Learning."
 This MS Criminology-Global Criminology degree program is found in the Extended Learning group.

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of SJSU Graduate Policies and Procedures.